 Two members of the London Obbligato Collective, Sarah Deborah, (baroque violin) with Masumi Yamamoto, (harpsichord), present a colourful programme of music from 18th-century London by Felice Giardini, Carl Friedrich Abel and Johann Christian Bach.

 Kate Semmens (voice) and Gary Branch (early piano) explore the impact of love on wellbeing reflected in songs of the late 18th-century and featuring the Museum’s early piano made in London in 1777.

-These concerts often include performances on our three historical keyboard instruments from the former Finchcocks Musical Museum, recently restored to playing condition, thanks to National Lottery funding.
+Hear it Live! often includes performances on our four historical keyboard instruments, three of which, from the former Finchcocks Musical Museum, were restored to playing condition thanks to National Lottery funding.

 The instruments are:

 - A rare surviving example of a signed Neapolitan virginals by Onofrio Guarracino, 1668;

 - A beautifully-preserved square piano by Adam Beyer, London, 1777;